OpenSIPS/python-opensips/README.md

 # OpenSIPS Python Packages

 This repository contains a collection of Python packages for OpenSIPS.
 These modules are designed to be as lightweight as possible and provide a simple interface for interacting with OpenSIPS.
+Alongside the source code, the repository also contains a [Docker](docker/Dockerfile) image that comes with the OpenSIPS Python packages pre-installed.

 ## Features